codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ##### Differentiating dependencies from parallel environments
 In flows with parallel target environments, promotions to the parallel environments occur simultaneously.
 Unlike dependencies, each parallel target environment is updated independently of the others.

-In the example below, the
+In the example below, changes are promoted to `production` as soon as promotion for `staging` has completed successfully, without waiting for `prod-asia` and `prod-us`.

 {% include
 image.html
 lightbox="true"
 file="/images/gitops-promotions/promotion-flow/parallel-vs-dependency.png"
 url="/images/gitops-promotions/promotion-flow/parallel-vs-dependency.png"
-alt="Multiple dependencies between two target environments" caption="Multiple dependencies between two target environments" max-width="60%"
+alt="Dependencies vs. parallel promotions in target environments" caption="Dependencies vs. parallel promotions in target environments" max-width="60%"
 %}